iotFab/iota-aws-full-node/README.md

 # AWS IOTA Full node

 ## Description
-This cloudformation template deploy a full IOTA node with automatic neighboors setup.
+This cloudformation template deploys a full IOTA node with automatic neighbors setup.
-Deploying this template will incurs cost.
+Deploying this template will incur cost.
 You can [estimate the stack cost within the AWS Management console](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-paying.html)

-## Disclamer
+## Disclaimer
-- Working @ AWS, opinions are my own.
+- Working @ AWS, any opinions are my own.
-- Deploying this cloudformation template will implies a cost.
+- Deploying this cloudformation template will incur a cost.
-- This Cloudformation template automatically **accept Oracle-Java-isntaller-8 license**
+- This Cloudformation template automatically **accepts Oracle-Java-isntaller-8 license**

 ## Requirements